oeo/shimlar/docs/game-design.md

 ## game vision

-shimlar is a terminal-based arpg that captures the depth and complexity of path of exile while embracing terminal constraints. we achieve depth through simple, composable systems rather than numerous complex features.
+shimlar is an arpg that captures the depth and complexity of path of exile. we achieve depth through simple, composable systems rather than numerous complex features.

 ## core gameplay loop